Prospective First-Year FAQ

 How do we complete our financial aid application by the appropriate deadline when our income taxes returns are not due until April 15th?

 The CSS PROFILE (and any other required documentation) needs to be completed using estimated figures based on your prior year income in order to meet aid application deadlines.

 If my family cannot afford the CSS Profile filing fee, can we get a waiver?

 Fee waivers for the first-time filers who are citizens or permanent residents will be granted automatically for those who qualify based on the parents' reported income, assets, and household size.
 The goal is to ensure that fee waivers are distributed equitably to students from families with the fewest financial resources and an inability to afford the fee.
 Orphans and wards of the court will be automatically eligible for fee waivers if they are freshman first-time filers.
 CSS grants up to 6 fee waivers per student who meet certain economic guidelines.

 What should I do if my family has special circumstances that are not indicated on the FAFSA and PROFILE?

 The Financial Aid Office recommends sending a letter to the office outlining the special circumstances that were not able to be indicated on the PROFILE.
-The letter of special circumstances can be sent to the Financial Aid Office, Skidmore College, 815 North Broadway, Saratoga Springs, NY 12866; faxed to the office at 518-580-5752; or emailed to firstname.lastname@example.org.
+The letter of special circumstances can be sent to the Financial Aid Office, Skidmore College, 815 North Broadway, Saratoga Springs, NY 12866; emailed in PDF format to email@example.com.

 What should I do if my parents are divorced, separated, and/or never married?